Maps reveal where rain will hit as February poised to be wettest in 258 years

 “We’ve had this chilly air over the weekend and to start the week, which is why it’s been a bit colder than it has been recently.
 But temperatures are only around average for the time of year,” Mr Burkill said.

-But there will be a slight increase in mercury in the next couple of days with a low-pressure system bringing warm air in.
+But there will be a slight increase in mercury in the next couple of days with a low-pressure system bringing warm air in, Mr Burkill said on Tuesday.

 “The jet stream is going to change its position as we go through the next couple of days running across the UK and then pushing a little bit towards the Northeast, allowing for some milder, warmer air to make its way across,” he said.